BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 ### 2.4 Sample correlation heatmap and PCA

 Before we proceed with differential expression significance testing provided by DESeq2, we would first like to check the samples for any outliers, check the within- and between- group variances, and to see if the PEP treatment is having an effect on the gene expression.
-We will use the VST normalized values perform cl
+We will use the VST normalized values perform clustering and dimension reduction.

 First calculate euclidean distance between samples.
 Other distance metrics such as Pearson correlation may also be used instead.